tom-mi/iBrew/README.md

 [iKettle 2.0](http://smarter.am/ikettle) and [Smarter Coffee](http://smarter.am/coffee) Interface

 ## Introduction
 iBrew is a (python) interface to iKettle 2.0 and Smarter Coffee devices.
-It includes a console, monitor, and command line interface and bridge to [Domoticz](http://domoticz.com).
+It includes a console, monitor, command line interface and bridge to [Domoticz](http://domoticz.com).
 You can also use it in your own code. iKettle 2.0 tested only.
 Please share you Smarter Coffee codes or any other discoveries you made.

 #### Please donate you raw codes
 Someone please run ```iBrew``` sweep on there coffee machines and post the results in the issues.